al-moreno/Bootstrap_Sample_Site/README.md

 ## Description

-In this application, you will witness my use of HTML, CSS along with incorporating Bootstrap
+In this application, you will witness my use of HTML, CSS along with incorporating Bootstrap all while being mobile responsive.

 ## Deployment: